| Description:

 information to determine an employe's time lost for union business.

-period earnings for qualified employes who might be absent for legitimate reasons
+Finally, the parties agreed a formula was needed for computing testperiod earnings for qualified employes who might be absent for legitimate reasons

 during the applicable year.
 The following formula shall be used for qualified